 I know of an employer who is looking for an intern and my student would be great for it.
 What are the next steps?

-For a number of reasons—including the student’s own learnings process and issues of legal liability—it important that students aren’t “placed” in internships.
+For a number of reasons—including the student’s own learning process and issues of legal liability—it is important that students aren’t “placed” in internships.
 We recommend that you mention specific opportunities to a number of students, and refer a number of students to employers with whom you speak.
 Thus, the responsibility remains on the student’s shoulders to exercise due diligence and to compete for the opportunity.
 We recommend that you provide your student with the information you have about this specific employer as well as a few others.
 Instruct them to investigate the employers and the opportunities, and refer them, as needed, to the CDC for coaching on their application materials.